Restock-4368/restock-platform/README.md

 - Domain-Driven Design

 ## Bounded Contexts
-This version of Restock Platform is divided into two bounded contexts: Profiles, and Publishing.
+This version of Restock Platform is divided into several bounded contexts, "Analytics", "IAM", "Monitoring", "Planning", "Profiles", "Resource" and "Subscription".

 ### Profiles Context